 Holds BS Electronics Engineering, MBA from IPADE Business School, Executive Programs @ Stanford GSB, Singularity University; Data Science at Galvanize & RNAseq at EcSeq Bioinformatics GmbH (Berlin).

-Special thanks are due to Mr Barjinder Sahota, Solicitor-Advocate, The Strand, London, UK, for his excellent advice on legal and business development aspects as a member of the Advisory Panel.
+Special thanks are due to Mr Barjinder Sahota, Solicitor-Advocate, Mayfair, London, UK, for his excellent advice on legal and business development aspects as a member of the Advisory Panel.
 Also for his strong and continuous support for the Biosample Hub project.

 In addition, the following organisations have provided much appreciated help: